Do you need a restaurant loan?

 How much can I borrow?

-- Restaurant commercial property: Borrow up to 80% of the property value (freehold).
+- Restaurant commercial property: Borrow up to 80% of the property value (freehold) or up to 100% with a guarantor or using a residential property as security.

 - Restaurant business loan: Borrow up to 50% of the business value (leasehold).